-Sequoia Riverlands Trust is a nonprofit organization that owns and manages six nature preserves including Kaweah Oaks Preserve.
+Sequoia Riverlands Trust is a nonprofit organization that owns and manages seven nature preserves including Kaweah Oaks Preserve.
 It is our mission to keep these beautiful places open for the public.
 There is no fee to visit our preserves, but we do ask that you donate to help us keep these spaces for generations to come.

 SRT's nature preserves protect the area for the plants and animals that live there and for future generations, while allowing for traditional agricultural uses of the land.